How to Remove a Stuck Rescue Applet?

 - Once the computer reboots, you can OPTIONALLY delete the temporary files installed by the applet.

-- Navigate to C:\Users\%username%\AppData\Local and delete the LogMeIn Rescue Applet folder.
-Note: The AppData folder is hidden by default.
-Check , and select Show hidden files.
+- Navigate to C:\Users\%username%\AppData\Local and delete the GoTo Rescue Applet folder.
+Note:

-- Navigate to C:\Users\%username%\AppData\Local and delete the LogMeIn Rescue Applet folder.
+- Navigate to C:\Users\%username%\AppData\Local and delete the GoTo Rescue Applet folder.

 Remove a stuck Applet from a Mac

 - Open a Finder window.

 - To open the Go to the folder window, hold Command+Shift+G.

 Result: A new Finder window opens.